Best GPS trackers for kids tried and tested

 This compact, no-frills GPS tracker is a simple-to-use gadget that our mum tester, Mother&Baby's Digital Writer, Rebecca, found offered peace of mind.
 It allows you to track your child's location from your phone and our tester found that this placed them swiftly and accurately.
 You can see where your child has been during a time period of 1, 3, 6 or 12 hours, or set a customised time period.
 Rebecca was also impressed with the 'Superlive' setting, which "lets you see where your child is going and has been in real-time with a series of dots."

-Our mum tester, Rebecca, found the app easy to set up - "it's easy to set up - you just set up an account with your email address and choose your subscription.
+Our mum tester, Rebecca, said: "It's easy to set up - you just set up an account with your email address and choose your subscription.
 It took a little while for my phone to locate the tracker for the first time, but this is just a case of leaving the phone and tracker next to each other."
-The SIM card is included, so there's no need to buy this or source it separately, which makes setting up the tracker even easier.
-The subscription choices are €9.99 a month or €69.99 a year, which are lower than some of the other trackers with subscription services we tested.
+The SIM card is included, so there's no need to buy this separately, which makes setting up the tracker even easier.
+The subscription choices are €9.99 a month or €69.99 a year, which are lower than some of the other subscription services we tested.

 In the event of a problem, your child can alert you by pressing the SOS panic button on their tracker.
 Rebecca found the battery life to be good.
 With average use, it lasted a few days before it needed charging.

-The Weenect tracker works on a 2G network, and this is due to be phased out in 2033, so it's arguable that the Weenect in its current guise has a time limit, but Rebecca felt it still provided value for money for this period of time as it's a reasonably priced product.
+The Weenect tracker works on a 2G network but this is due to be phased out in 2033, so it's arguable that the Weenect in its current guise has a time limit, but Rebecca felt it still provided value for money for this period of time and is a reasonably priced product.

 Read our full Weenect GPS Tracker review